contao/docs/docs/dev/framework/content-elements.md

 }
 ```

-In this example the service tag was implemented via annotations.
+In this example the service tag was implemented via PHP attributes (see the different [registration types](#registration)
+below).

 Using the naming convention for templates mentioned above, the final template name
 for this content element will be `ce_my_content_element`: